 Adopting Children with an Absent Parent

 Many people do not know that they can complete an adoption even if they are not able to locate the other parent.
 If, however, you do know the whereabouts of the other parent, Illinois law mandates that you provide notice to the other biological parent.
 Illinois law further provides the grounds for adoption.
-The attorneys at The Taradash Group, P.C. have the knowledge and skill to help you through the adoption process.Grounds for Finding a Parent is Unfit
+The attorneys at Taradash Given, P.C. have the knowledge and skill to help you through the adoption process.Grounds for Finding a Parent is Unfit

 Far too often, one parent is frustrated because the other parent does not pay child support and/or does not have any involvement with his/her child.
 They feel that they should be able to simply terminate the other parent’s parental rights.
 This, however, is not that easy.
 Illinois law allows for the termination of a parent’s rights through an adoption or through Juvenile Court proceedings.
 Pursuant to statute, some of the grounds for finding a parent unfit are: